Emergency official: 5 missing after Oklahoma rig explosion

-QUINTON, Okla.
-(AP) — Five people are missing after a fiery explosion ripped through an eastern Oklahoma drilling rig Monday morning, sending plumes of black smoke into the air and leaving a derrick crumpled on the ground, emergency officials said.
+QUINTON, OKLA.
+(AP) - Five people are missing after a fiery explosion ripped through an eastern Oklahoma drilling rig on Monday, sending plumes of black smoke into the air and leaving a derrick crumpled on the ground, emergency officials said.

-Pittsburg County Emergency Manager Director Kevin Enloe said at least three medical helicopters landed at the site following the explosion.
-He said about 17 workers were taken off the site following the blast, but that five remained missing Monday afternoon.

-More than 20 employees were at the well site when the explosion occurred, said Pittsburg County Sheriff Chris Morris.
+The explosion occurred west of the town of Quinton, about 100 miles (161 kilometers) southeast of Tulsa.
+Enloe said firefighters were letting the blaze burn and weren't putting water on it to keep from spreading possible hazardous materials at the site.

+Enloe said about 17 workers were pulled from the site following the blast, including one who suffered minor burns and was treated at the scene.
+He said crews were searching the surrounding woods to see if anyone had fled into the area.

-“Most everybody was taken off the site and taken to a secure site here in Quinton,” he said.
+"Most everybody was taken off the site and taken to a secure site here in Quinton," said Morris, the sheriff.
+He said workers were "pretty shook up."

-Morris confirmed that five people were unaccounted for, but he said could not confirm any fatalities or injuries.

-Amy Elliott, a spokeswoman for the Oklahoma medical examiner’s office, said she wouldn’t be able to confirm any fatalities until the fire is extinguished and investigators can get to the scene of the explosion.
+Confirmation of any fatalities won't be possible until the fire is extinguished and investigators can get to the scene of the explosion, said Amy Elliott, a spokeswoman for the Oklahoma medical examiner's office.

+"I pray there's not, but we just don't know yet," Elliott said.

+State environmental and regulatory officials have been notified and were heading to the scene, according to Oklahoma Office of Emergency Management spokeswoman Keli Cain.

 © 2018 Associated Press